ipython/ipython-website/faq.rst

 or you can just have two copies of the ipython startup script named differently and with their first line changed to point to the actual interpreter.

 --------------------------------
- Q. IPython crashes under OS X when using the arrow keys
+IPython crashes under OS X when using the arrow keys
 --------------------------------
 Under some circumstances, using the arrow keys to navigate your input history can cause a complete crash of the Python interpreter.